tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

   <a href="http://www.tiernok.com/LTDBlog/BasicDC/1_startup.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/1_startup.png" alt="Changing the System Name" /></a><br /> Changing the System Name
 </div>

-After changing the name we'll open the network settings by either selecting the “Configure Networking” link on the Initial Configuration dashboard (above) or clicking the network icon in the tool tray at the bottom right, followed by “Open Network and Sharing”, and then “Change adapter settings” near the top right of the screen.
-With the “Network Connections” screen open we can right click the network adapter and enter the “Properties” pane.
-Select the “Internet Protocol Version 4” item from the list and press properties to access the IP configuration panel.
+After changing the name we'll open the network settings by either selecting the "Configure Networking" link on the Initial Configuration dashboard (above) or clicking the network icon in the tool tray at the bottom right, followed by "Open Network and Sharing", and then "Change adapter settings" near the top right of the screen.
+With the "Network Connections" screen open we can right click the network adapter and enter the "Properties" pane.
+Select the "Internet Protocol Version 4" item from the list and press properties to access the IP configuration panel.

 At this point we need to select a static IP address that isn't already in use on our network and isn't in the DHCP range for our network.
 After selecting an IP Address we enter the static IP address, enter the gateway server or switches address, and then enter the servers address as the primary DNS entry and our switch or external DNS as the secondary one.